House of Sabah

-The House of Sabah (آل صباح Āl Ṣabāḥ) is the ruling family of Kuwait.
+The House of Al Sabah (آل صباح) is the ruling family of Kuwait.

 History

 Origin

 The Al Sabah family originate from the Bani Utbah confederation.
 Prior to settling in Kuwait, the Al Sabah family were expelled from Umm Qasr in southern Iraq by the Ottomans due to their predatory habits of preying on caravans in Basra and trading ships in the Shatt al-Arab.
 According to one oral tradition, the Al Sabah family settled across various regions in southern Iran and Iraq, until they finally settled in what is now Kuwait around the mid-1700s.
 According to another oral tradition, told to the Political Agent by Shaikh Abdulla, the Sabahs fled drought in central Arabia in the early 1700s.
 They migrated south, but finding conditions bleaker still, returned and now with other families migrated to Zubara, on Qatar's west coast.
 Conditions there were no better so they migrated again, this time north to Kuwait where, finding water, they settled.
 On the last leg of the journey they had atabu-ila al-shimal (moved to the north).
 And that, according to one tradition, was the origin of the name Bani Utub.
 Soon after founding a settlement in Kuwait, a Sabah became leader, ruling until his death in 1762.